Akanbidigitals/PatientManagementSystem-API/README.md

 * Proper error responses for invalid requests or missing data.

+* Custom Error-Exception methods was created for `NotFoundException()` and `AlreadyExistsException()`.

+* Uses `ErroHandlingMiddleware.cs` in the middleware folder to register the above error exceptions.

+* Registered the error handling middleware in the `program.cs` class as a Custom middleware in our request and response pipeline.

 ### 6. Logging Injection:

 * Each repository class receives an instance of ILogger<T> via dependency injection, where T is the repository class.

 ### 7. RESTful API:

 * Follows REST conventions for clear and predictable endpoints.

 * Supports JSON for request and response payloads.

 ## Technologies Used